bignerdranch/expandable-recycler-view/README.md

     }
  ```

-You can also check out the sample application for a full working demo.
+You can also check out the two sample applications for a full working demo.

 License
 -------